nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_qsg.rst

 Instructions for these actions and further customization are described in the :ref:`ug_nrf54h20_suit_customize_dfu` page.
 Additionally, you can modify SUIT components within the manifest (see the :ref:`ug_nrf54h20_suit_components` page for more information).

+If an update to the *nRF54H20 SoC binaries* (precompiled binaries provided by Nordic Semiconductor) is required, refer to the :ref:`ug_nrf54h20_suit_soc_binaries` page.